sam-bjss/aria-playground/README.md

-# Nuxt 3 with Prettier/ESLint, TailwindCSS and Tailwind Helpers

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

-## Setup
+# Aria Playground Project

+A space to experiment with assistive technologies and accessible web development